 Vitamin B-3 is an antioxidant as well.
 This means it protects your body from free radicals.
-If present in high enough concentrations, these are unstable chemicals that can be harmful to your health.
+These unstable chemicals can harm your health if present in high enough concentrations.

 When you don't get enough vitamin B-3, you may be more likely to get pellagra.
 Dry and scaly skin, which can develop on several regions of your body, including your heels, is one of the signs of pellagra.

-L-ascorbic acid is another name for vitamin C. It is another vitamin that functions as an antioxidant, assisting in preventing cellular damage.
+L-ascorbic acid is another name for vitamin C. It is another vitamin that functions as an antioxidant, preventing cellular damage.

-Vitamin C aids in the production of collagen, a protein that accounts for 75% of the dry weight of your skin's dermis.
-To protect your skin cells from environmental damage, your body stores a substantial amount of vitamin C in them.
+Vitamin C aids in producing collagen, a protein that accounts for 75% of the dry weight of your skin's dermis.
+To protect your skin cells from environmental damage, your body stores a substantial amount of vitamin C.

 According to research, vitamin C levels are lower in older skin or skin that has been sun-damaged because vitamin C aids in retaining moisture in your skin.
 A lack of it may result in dehydration and dryness in your skin cells, especially your heels.

-Cracked heels are a common occurrence that is typically not cause for alarm.
+Cracked heels are a common occurrence that typically not causing alarm.
 Vitamin C, B-3, and E deficiency can lead to dry, cracked heels.
 These vitamin deficits, however, are uncommon in wealthy countries.

-Cracked heels can also be caused by other illnesses such as athlete's foot or eczema, I've already told.
+Cracked heels can also be caused by other illnesses, such as athlete's foot or eczema, as I've already told you.
 Walking barefoot and the natural aging process can also be issued.

 If your cracked heels do not improve with self-care, make an appointment with your doctor to obtain a correct diagnosis and treatment.